Skip to content

 Attribute generation modes

-The Style provider component can influence the generation of BEM selectors using 2 attributes:
+The Style provider component can influence the generation of selectors using 2 attributes:

 • mode - can have the value a (uses the data-* attributes) and c (uses the class attribute),